Who we are

 Reuven Bank

 Reuven is a former Coastal Resource Manager in the U.S. Peace Corps Philippines, where he facilitated community-driven environmental projects.
 Reuven currently works as an interpretive diving ranger for the National Park Service (his work on behalf of SSL does not represent NPS).
-Reuven shares a deep passion with his fellow board members for ocean conservation, and is excited to be working with an organization dedicated to the restoration of sunflower stars!
+Reuven shares a deep passion with his fellow board members for ocean conservation and is ecstatic to help lead an organization dedicated to the restoration of sunflower stars!

 • Laura Chen Allen